Camil0086/DITA_MK24blog_source/README.md

 * 16.05.2021 - in this commit I have amended topics T03A to T03C on the basis of chosen styleguide.
 I have also created the separate pdf glossary ditamap to the topic T03C and updated the main glossary.
 * 18.05.2021 - in this update I have made few content changes and topics updates
 * 19.05.2021 - in this update I have added an scg diagram of removing stains procedure and amended topic C03 on the basis of chosen styleguide.
+* 20.05.2021 - in this update I have added keys for ranges' names and amended topics C04, C05A, C05B, T03A, and T03B on the basis of chosen styleguide